What to Expect

 We're honest about this.
 What MIR prevents immediately is cross-platform serial reset abuse—bad actors escaping their history by moving between participating platforms.

-MIR provides record continuity, not fraud protection.
+MIR provides record continuity, not fraud prevention.
 Those are different promises.

 What MIR doesn't do